Distillation of supersinglet states: Supersinglet distillation

 \subsection{Protocol}

-We are now ready to present our supersinglet distillation protocol.
+After introducing the allowed operations, we are now ready to present our supersinglet distillation protocol.
 The procedure proceeds as follows: \begin{enumerate} \item Prepare an initial state $ \rho$ with total spin zero, with the dominant fidelity $ F_{\alpha} = \langle 0, \alpha, 0 | \rho | 0, \alpha, 0 \rangle $ being the target supersinglet.
-This can be performed using conventional singlet Bell pair distillation, starting from noisy Bell pairs, for example. \item Perform twirling operation (\ref{twirlformula}) to remove coherences between spin sectors. \item Perform permutation symmetrization (\ref{permsymm}) such that the state has same symmetry as a supersinglet. \item Take three copies of the state and perform local measurements (\ref{projections}) and a Schur transform (\ref{schurunitary}) at each local site $ n $. \item All parties classically broadcast their measurement outcomes and postselect on the outcome $ j = 1/2, \alpha = 1 $, and discard qubits $ d=1,2 $ such that the effective operation is (\ref{measureps}). \item Using only the postselected state, recursively iterate Steps 4 and 5 until a high fidelity supersinglet is obtained. \end{enumerate}
+This can be performed using conventional singlet Bell pair distillation, starting from noisy Bell pairs, for example. \item Perform the twirling operation (\ref{twirlformula}) to remove coherences between spin sectors. \item Perform permutation symmetrization (\ref{permsymm}) such that the state has the same symmetry as a supersinglet. \item Take three copies of the state and perform local spin measurements (\ref{projections}) and a Schur transform (\ref{schurunitary}) at each local site $ n $. \item All parties classically broadcast their measurement outcomes and postselect on the outcome $ j = 1/2, \alpha = 1 $.
+The fixed qubits $ d=1,2 $ are discarded such that the effective operation is (\ref{measureps}). \item Using only the postselected state, recursively iterate Steps 4 and 5 until a high fidelity supersinglet is obtained. \end{enumerate}